#NowICan – Mia and Saskia’s progress!

-Mia would like to learn how to bake a impressive three tiered cake, and her sister Saskia is helping her dad to build a stylish wendy house!
+Mia would like to learn how to bake an impressive three-tiered cake, and her sister Saskia is helping her dad to build a stylish wendy house!

 Mia – update 4

-When I put it in the oven, I noticed that the mixture was a bit thicker then it was when I added the water.
+When I put it in the oven, I noticed that the mixture was a bit thicker than it was when I added the water.